Avoid Estate Sale Scams.

 Research the Company.
 Do your homework on a given company before you agree to sign a contract.
 Find out how long the company has been in business in Minnesota, and whether its employees have specialized credentials or are members of professional associations.
 Ask the company for references of multiple clients and contact them to inquire about the company’s prior performance.

 Bonding and Insurance.
-Although Minnesota law does not require that an estate sale company be bonded, some companies may represent in their marketing materials that they are bonded and insured.
-If so, ask the company for copies of the bond and the insurance policy so that you may review them.
+Minnesota law (Minn.
+Stat. § 325E.70) requires that an estate sale company be bonded, and some companies may represent in their marketing materials that they are bonded and insured.
+Ask the company for copies of the bond and any applicable insurance policy so that you may review them.
+An estate sale conductor bond must be approved and endorsed by a county treasurer, and filed in a county treasurer’s office.
+Ask the county treasurer’s office to confirm any details.
+(The bonding requirement does not apply to licensed certified public accountants or licensed attorneys.)

 Review the Contract.
 Take time to closely review the terms and conditions in the contract.
 Make sure that each promise the company has made to you orally is set forth in plain language in the contract.
 Remember, the company may not honor any promise that is not specifically spelled out in writing in the contract.
 If a term is missing or unclear, demand that the contract be revised before signing it.
 Don’t be rushed and make sure you get everything in writing.
 If there are provisions that you do not understand or are concerned about, you may wish to consider having an advisor or an attorney review the contract for you.